rafael-santiago/cherry/README.md

 ```

 Supposing that ``TARDIS`` has the ``IP`` address ``192.30.70.3`` and ``Gallifrey lounge`` opens only one room at the port 1008.
-All doctor should do is access the entrace form served at:
+All Doctor should do is to access the entrace form served at:

 ```
 http://192.30.70.3:1008/join